 2. Establishing a method for 2-factor authentication

-The next page is where you’ll enter in your desired method for 2-factor authentication.
+The next page is where you’ll enter your desired method for 2-factor authentication.
 We recommend Google’s Authenticator app.
 However, Duo Mobile, WinAuth, and JAuth will also work.

 Google Authenticator is available in the app store for both iOS and Android

-Step 2: Download and install the sensor
+Step 2: Download and install the agent

 Step 4: Verify sensor visibility in the cloud